SkyWalker: A Locality-Aware Cross-Region Load Balancer for LLM Inference: Background and Motivation

 \subsection{Background: Multi-Region LLM Serving}

 \MyPara{LLM inference.} LLM inference typically consists of two stages: prefill and decode.
 During the prefill stage, the model processes the initial input prompt and generates an internal KV Cache, which stores intermediate states necessary for subsequent token generation.
 Following prefill, the decode stage generates tokens auto-regressively, one token at a time, utilizing the KV Cache to accelerate inference.
 To improve GPU utilization and throughput, continuous batching~\cite{orca280922} is commonly employed, which dynamically groups incoming requests to reduce idle time.
+Due to strict latency SLOs, practitioners typically run online LLM serving on dedicated clusters to prevent interference from other jobs (\secref{related-work}).

 \MyPara{Scaling LLM serving to multiple regions.} To scale effectively, major providers~\cite{morikawa_2023} leverage GPU resources across multiple geographical regions to serve their users, a practice we refer to as \emph{multi-region serving} in this paper.
 Multi-region serving offers two key benefits: (1) improved latency by deploying LLM replicas closer to users; (2) reduces the risk of GPU shortages in any single region by diversifying GPU usage across multiple regions~\cite{mao2024skyserveservingaimodels, yang2023skypilot}.